AVanDeBrook/autoUML/README.md

 Here's the short of it though:
 * This project (generally) follows the [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html)
 * Issues are created for feature requests and then a branch and pull request are created to implement and review requested changes
-* This project will follow a test driven development (TDD) process.
-If this project ends up being implemented in Java it will use JUnit.
-If python a testing suite will need to be found